Memory Architectures for AI Agents

 MemGPT / Letta

 The most ambitious approach in this space: a full memory hierarchy where the system decides what stays in working memory versus what gets archived.
-Working memory holds the current conversation and active task.
-Archival memory holds everything else, searchable on demand.
-Core memory holds facts that must persist across all interactions.
+Working memory holds the current conversation and active task, archival memory holds everything else (searchable on demand), and core memory holds facts that must persist across all interactions.

 The design is appealing because it mirrors how humans actually handle memory, offloading things we don’t need right now and retrieving them when relevant.
 Letta’s own Context-Bench evaluates how well agents maintain facts and context across long interactions, and the results show that even purpose-built memory systems struggle with multi-hop retrieval once archival memory grows large.
 The problem is that “what to archive” is itself an LLM call.
 If the model decides to archive something it should have kept, or keep something it should have evicted, you get degraded behavior that’s genuinely hard to debug.
 You can’t easily inspect why it forgot something; the memory management layer adds a second source of failure on top of the model itself.